 While MPLS has traditionally been a reliable pathway for data transmissions, the increased adoption of bandwidth-heavy solutions — and the need for agility in networking — has led to many organizations adopting SD-WAN.
 Here are the considerations to keep in mind when weighing SD-WAN versus MPLS:

 So how does an enterprise solve the challenges of a multi-site WAN deployment?
-SD-WAN is increasingly being adopted to address present challenges.
+By increasingly adopting SD-WAN to address present challenges.
 Adding a virtual layer over the physical network removes many of the problems associated with traditional networking approaches

 Building multi-site WAN systems is an intricate process that goes beyond simply establishing connections.
-No matter how many locations are involved, optimization of the network to drive business goals always remains apriority.
+Regardless of the number of locations involved, optimization of the network to drive business goals always remains a priority.
 Intelligent design and effective management are key to creating multi-site WAN systems that are cost-effective, scalable, and secure.
 At CSG Technologies, we have the expertise to help you build a multi-site WAN that simplifies the way your enterprise operates.
 Contact us today to learn more.